IsaacStern/Craigslist_Replication/Craigslist_Replication_Package/README.md

 - Kernel distance and weight variables are stored in double precision.
 Single-precision intermediates are numerically unstable in this model after ZIP-specific trends are absorbed and do not reproduce the paper.

 The manuscript values checked by the pipeline are collected in `EXPECTED_RESULTS.md`.
 This provides a compact audit target without treating previously generated estimates as inputs.

-## Public-release checklist

-Before uploading the data files publicly, confirm that the redistribution terms for the Startup Cartography Project and Craigslist replication inputs permit GitHub distribution.
-If redistribution is restricted, keep the code public, remove the affected source file, and provide download-and-placement instructions using the filenames already expected by the scripts.